 There’s a great debate about soy in the health food world today.
-Once thought to be the cure-all for many ills and the lifesaver for vegetarian and gluten-free diets, more and more studies are showing what we at Body Ecology have known for some time: Soy is not the health food you may think it is — unless it’s fermented and non-GMO (not genetically modified).
+Once thought to be the cure-all for many ills and the lifesaver for vegetarian and gluten-free diets, more and more studies are showing what we at Body Ecology have known for some time: Soy is not the health food you may think it is — unless it’s fermented and non-GMO.

-So, how can you get the benefits of soy, without the risks?
+So, how can you get the benefits of soy, without the negative effects?

 Fermented foods and drinks are a cornerstone of the Body Ecology program because they help build your inner ecosystem.
 When your inner ecosystem is healthy, it’s full of friendly microbes (beneficial bacteria in your intestines) that help digest and assimilate nutrients and boost your immunity.

 In fact, healthy microbes actually go to work for you, helping to create the vitamins and minerals your body needs to stay strong and energized.
-When you follow the Body Ecology program, you begin to create energy so that your body can correct digestion, conquer infections, and cleanse.
+When you follow the Body Ecology program, you begin to build energy so that your body can help correct digestion, conquer infections, and cleanse.

-Once your systemic fungal infection is under control, we recommend adding fermented soy foods like miso soup, natto, and tempeh.
-Soyfoods are high in copper, and we’ve found that high-copper foods often are not tolerated when a person has candidiasis.
+Once your systemic fungal infection is under control, we recommend adding fermented soy foods, like miso soup, natto, and tempeh.
+Soyfoods are high in copper, and we’ve found that high-copper foods often aren’t tolerated when a person has candidiasis.

 The many benefits of miso (or, what makes miso so amazing)

 Miso is an art form in Japan.
-It’s made of soybeans and koji, a culture starter made from beneficial molds, yeast, and lactic acid bacteria.
+It’s made of soybeans and koji, a culture starter containing beneficial molds, yeast, and lactic acid bacteria.
 As long as you choose unpasteurized miso, you’ll be getting the benefits of live, friendly microbes for the health of your inner ecosystem.